wjtoth/academic-kickstart/content/comboptreading/current-F2019-submodular-maximization.md

   parent = "Current Topic"
   weight = 1
 +++
-This term our reading group studies the broad topic of submodular function maximization, with a special focus on the emerging adaptive complexity model.
+This term our reaGreedy Heuristic for Maximizing Submodular Set Functionsding group studies the broad topic of submodular function maximization, with a special focus on the emerging adaptive complexity model.

 If you are interested in presenting please fill out this [form](https://forms.gle/jnoRgfFixU1GbQ459).